 In the land of make-believe, I’ve been told

 A beautiful princess doth dwell, oh tell

 It is not for me to inform, not so bold

 by all accounts she’s a damsel, so swell

 Oh, her skin so fair could be transparent

 the countenance of a mischievous child

 Obvious, the enchanting girl has me beguiled

-She, I imagine, will become an artist of some sort; she has a theatrical heart and soul if it wasn’t naturally the way she was, her environment has certainly molded her as such allowing her imaginative and creative side to flourish.
-She loves to draw and play fancy dress; the brighter the color the better and dresses that twirl out when you spin are always at the top of her favorites list.
+She, I imagine, will become an artist of some sort; she has a theatrical heart and soul if it wasn’t naturally the way she was, her environment has certainly moulded her as such allowing her imaginative and creative side to flourish.
+She loves to draw and play fancy dress; the brighter the colour the better and dresses that twirl out when you spin are always at the top of her favourites list.
 Sparkles are never out of place in her presence.
 She often announced that she wanted to be a princess-doctor when she grew up.
 Wearing a surgical gown and a mask or her stethoscope and white coat Rosa would give Nanny detailed examinations from her head to her toes.

 Today she was wearing her genie outfit complete with her own lamp.
 It was often akin to meeting a mysterious garden faerie at times.
 As a child, I don’t remember glimpses of fairies or trolls, and seahorses or prettily decorated horned unicorns didn’t appear in my dreams but they stampede through Rosa’s, often while she’s fully awake.